lbliii/milodocs/content/guides/themes/search/algolia.md

 description: learn how to add Algolia search to your Hugo site.
 ---

-This guide will show you a quick way to add Algolia search to your Hugo site.
-It uses the `algoliasearch-lite` script needed to perform search-only operations used to populate your search UI.
-We'll then rely on a cron task to index your site's content and push it to Algolia.
+This guide provides a quick method for integrating [Algolia](https://www.algolia.com) search into your Hugo website.
+It involves using a straightforward cron job to update your index and the `algoliasearch-lite` script version, which is capable of handling search-only operations.

 {{<notice snack>}}
 Algolia is a hosted search engine capable of delivering real-time results from the first keystroke.